FiddlerClient

 False

 Whether to enable JSONL capture of trace data.
-When enabled, all span data will be captured and saved to a JSONL file in OpenTelemetry format for analysis.
+When enabled, all span data will be captured and saved to a JSONL file in OpenTelemetry format for offline analysis

 jsonl_file_path